 If you want to track your shipments using the Internet of Things (IoT), the big question is about whether to go the capital expenditure (CapEx) or Operational Expenditure (OpEx) way when implementing new systems.

 A quick search on Google “GPS vehicle trackers” can be quite tempting.
-You’re staring at hundreds of search results with devices that will cost you $100 or less, including shipping costs.
+You’re staring at hundreds of search results with devices that will cost you $300 or less, not including shipping costs.

 CapEx seems attractive, doesn’t it?